2024 United Kingdom general election in Scotland

-The 2024 general election was held on 4 July 2024.
-57 Scottish Westminster seats were contested.
+On 4 July 2024, the 2024 United Kingdom general election was held in Scotland, to elect all 650 members of the House of Commons, including the 57 Scottish seats.

 The election saw a resurgence of Labour within Scotland, with the party winning 37 seats, an increase of 36 from the previous election and becoming the largest party in Scotland for the first time since 2010.
 The Liberal Democrats also saw gains, increasing their Scottish representation in Parliament from four seats to six.
 The Scottish National Party, the dominant party in Scotland since 2007, saw a collapse of support in which they lost 39 seats, bringing their total from 48 seats won at the previous election to nine.
 This was their worst Westminster election result since 2010.
 The Conservative Party lost one seat, taking their total down to five.
 Turnout dropped to 59%, eclipsed for the first time by a preceding Scottish Parliament election (63.5%).
 This was a reduction in turnout of 8.4% from 2019 and in a few constituencies the turnout was down 10%.